xschul/IMAProxy/README.md

 ## Getting Started

-This project runs with Python 3 and virtualize a network using [Mininet](http://mininet.org/).
+This project runs with Python 3 and virtualizes a network using [Mininet](http://mininet.org/).

 ### Installing